Can Video Diffusion Models Predict Past Frames? Bidirectional Cycle Consistency for Reversible Interpolation: Introduction

 Inspired by the principle of temporal cycle-consistency in self-supervised representation learning~\cite{cycle-consistency}, we hypothesize that a robust video generative model should produce dynamics that are consistent under time reversal.
 Specifically, if a model can generate a plausible forward sequence from frame A to B, then applying the same model with reversed temporal context should yield a coherent backward sequence from B to A. As shown in Figure~\ref{fig:cct}, we provide the start and end frames of a dog moving forward and ask the model to generate a forward-walking video.
 When we swap the start and end frames and request the model to generate a backward-walking video, the untrained baseline model produces a video where the dog turns around and walks forward again, whereas our model successfully generates a video of the dog walking backward.
 We propose that explicitly modeling this bidirectional loop within a single framework provides a powerful self-supervised signal to regularize motion learning.

 To realize this, we introduce a cycle-consistent training strategy for text-guided video frame interpolation.
 The model is supervised to minimize reconstruction errors in both temporal directions simultaneously.
 We incorporate two learnable text tokens that act as explicit directional cues, allowing the model to condition generation on either forward or backward temporal orientation.
 To handle the challenges of long-range coherence, we employ a curriculum learning strategy: we first train on 37-frame sequences to stabilize short-term dynamics and then fine-tune on 73-frame sequences to capture extended motion patterns.
 Crucially, our cyclic supervision is applied only during training; inference requires only a single forward pass, ensuring no additional computational overhead.
-Our key contributions are as follows: \begin{itemize}

-\item We propose a bidirectional cycle-consistent framework for video frame interpolation that enforces temporal symmetry via learnable directional tokens and joint forward-backward optimization in a unified architecture.
-We also introduce a curriculum learning schedule that progressively extends training from short to long sequences, ensuring robust dynamics across varying durations. \item Extensive experiments show that our method is complementary to existing approaches, yielding state-of-the-art results in visual quality, motion smoothness, and long-range temporal consistency (\eg, on 37- and 73-frame tasks), while outperforming prior arts with no extra computational cost at inference. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item We propose a bidirectional cycle-consistent framework for video frame interpolation that enforces temporal symmetry via learnable directional tokens and joint forward-backward optimization in a unified architecture.
+We also introduce a curriculum learning schedule that progressively extends training from short to long sequences, ensuring robust dynamics across varying durations. \item Extensive experiments show that our method is complementary to existing approaches, yielding state-of-the-art results in visual quality, motion smoothness, and long-range temporal consistency (\eg, on 37- and 73-frame tasks), while outperforming prior art with no extra computational cost at inference. \end{itemize}